GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/api_testing_comparison.md

 ### Cons

-- **Lesser Focus on API-First Development:** Cypressâ€™ primary focus is not API testing; may lack features for API-first strategies like contract testing.
+- **Lesser Focus on API-First Development:** Cypress(TM) primary focus is not API testing; may lack features for API-first strategies like contract testing.
 - **Scalability Concerns:** Being browser-centric, Cypress may become less efficient for complex or high-volume API test suites.
 - **Limited Parallelization:** Test execution slows with large suites due to limited support for multi-machine parallelization.